 All Circuit boards are baked for a minimum of 12 hours at 125 C unless otherwise instructed by the customer.
 In addition, all BGA components that are received in unsealed packaging are baked per the Moisture Sensitive Device Control Procedure unless otherwise instructed by the customer.

 Thermal Profile development is required for all projects.
 If available, the Operator will develop the thermal profile using a customer-supplied scrap assembly that is the same as the circuit boards to be processed.
 If the customer is unable to supply a scrap board, the thermal profile is developed during the initial removal process.
 In both cases, the operator will identify the following board conditions and start with the most logical machine setting:

 B. Board thickness.

 E. Under-fill or conformal coating surrounding the site.

-The Thermal Profile is created by placing Thermocouples at various locations to monitor and adjust the heating source time and temperature from the bottom side heat plate and the top side nozzle.
+The thermal profile is created by placing thermocouples at various locations to monitor and adjust the heating source time and temperature from the bottom side heat plate and the top side nozzle.
 Multiple machine cycles may be required to achieve the desired results.
-Upon completion, the profile is stored in the machine and saved in the Hot Gas Rework System database for current and future applications.
+Upon completion, the profile is stored in the machine and saved in the Customer Process Specification database for current and future applications.
 See procedure 9.2.1 for more detailed information.

-Additional notes are added to the Hot Gas Rework System process sheet to identify special handling or other process steps that are needed in order to achieve an acceptable condition.
+Additional notes are added to the Customer Process Specification to identify special handling or other process steps that are needed in order to achieve an acceptable condition.
 These include adjacent components that need removal, specific masking or shielding requirements, and other conditions that may impact the process.